 From null-to-hero

-Scans for design anti-patterns, takes real Chromium screenshots, and performs design engineering code reviews.
-Includes deterministic checks for accessibility, layout, and motion issues.
+Scans for design anti-patterns, takes Chromium screenshots, and provides design engineering code reviews.
+Run before shipping to catch accessibility, motion, and visual bugs.

 Slash command